rcpenny/learning/lc-design-patterns/SOLID.md

 SOLID principle

-1. Single responsibility principle a class should have a single responsbility. that is, only changse to one part of the software's specification should be able to affect the specification of the class.
+1. Single responsibility principle
+A class should have one, and only one, reason to change.
 2. Open-Close principle
-	Softeare entities should be open for extension, but close for modification.
+Software entities should be open for extension, but close for modification.
-3. Liskov substitution principle child-class could fully replace its parent, which means inheritance only extends functionalities but not break parent-class's original feature.
+3. Liskov substitution principle
-4. Interface Segregation principle client should not depend on interfaces it does not actually requires. if a client implements some services, we should segregate interfaces to let impl class to only depend on the methods it requires.
-5. Dependency Inversion principle details rely on abstraction while abstration does not rely on details. program's details are implemented on the lower end impl surface.
+Object in a program should be replaceable with instances of their subtypes without altering the correctness of that program.
+4. Interface Segregation principle
+Many client-specific interfaces are better than one general-purpose interface.
+5. Dependency Inversion principle
+One should depend upon abstractions, not concretions.